dsalex1/EdgeAi-Lab3/README.md

 #### Question 11.
 Did the EON Tuner come up with a better model than you?
 If so, in which regard is it better?
 Is it still better when you limit it to using only accelerometer data?
 (To answer the latter question, first answer Question 12.)

 ![image](https://github.com/dsalex1/EdgeAi-Lab3/assets/25539263/832cd71d-e160-4c36-bf78-a7ac1b9b8058)

 ![image](https://github.com/dsalex1/EdgeAi-Lab3/assets/25539263/ce15e9e0-6650-47bf-afd9-f01aed9ad4ec)

 The EON models didnt perform better than our model, however, it presented changes that lead to the manual discovery of a better architecture for our model.
+We only collected accelerometer data in our earlier tasks so we did not test how it works with more data.

 #### Question 12.
 If the EON tuner resulted in a better model, use this model as well in the Model Testing section and add its results to the plots you created in Question 10.
 Please note: Before doing so, save your current version with the versioning tool on the left.

 ![image](https://github.com/dsalex1/EdgeAi-Lab3/assets/25539263/a60a288d-63cc-4c89-b39e-d7a438f627c8)

 ![image](https://github.com/dsalex1/EdgeAi-Lab3/assets/25539263/c620b12a-62cb-4c7d-84bd-de1211bf4965)

 ![image](https://github.com/dsalex1/EdgeAi-Lab3/assets/25539263/feaf35bd-f617-4429-b101-ca10d25a9be8)

 ### Task 14.
 From this task onward, we will only use your best performing model.
 Save your previous state with the Versioning tool in Edge Impulse, and afterward remove all blocks no longer needed from your impulse design.
 Train your impulse one more time.